maxnowack/signaldb/docs/core-concepts/index.md

 ## Collections

 In SignalDB, all data is held in memory, which makes query performance exceptionally fast.
 Users can create collections of documents, where each document is a record in the database.
 Queries can be performed on these collections to fetch data according to certain criteria.
+This architecture also plays a significant role in achieving optimistic UI strategies.

 ### Schemaless